As long as it’s fair and accurate, a reference can show that you are not suitable for a job.

 - address their concerns – for example, show evidence if your reference was misleading or inaccurate

-- offer to supply additional references
+- offer to get other references

-- discuss having a probationary period to assess your suitability to the job
+- discuss having a probationary period

-Get a copy of a reference
+See a copy of your reference

-- the person who wrote the reference
+- the person who gave the reference

 - the person who received the reference